relliko/CHIP-8-Emulator/README.md

 Using SDL2 for the graphics and key inputs.

 ## Installation
-You must have SDL2 and gcc installed to compile the files with the makefile.
+You must have SDL2 and GCC installed to compile the files with the makefile.
 ```sudo apt-get install libsdl2-dev```

 ## Usage